Logo

 Tip

 Use 'DNS history' search to find when a specific A record first appeared or disappeared - paste the IP address you're investigating alongside the domain for the most targeted results.
+To find all other domains that resolved to the same IP, use the Reverse DNS Lookup.

 Recent Historical DNS Lookup

-DNS Historical Faqs
+DNS Historical FAQs

 Common questions about record depth, supported types, API access, and threat intelligence use.